cysouw/diathesis/text/c02_case.md

 Diathesis typically involves variation in the marking of case as governed by the verb, possibly including alternations between case marked arguments and adpositional phrases.
 The notion of 'flagging' was (re)introduced in Haspelmath [-@haspelmath2005d: 2] as a cover term to capture the intuition that case marking and adpositional marking express very similar functions in linguistic marking.
 The first two data chapters in this book discuss exactly those kind of marking, viz. case and adpositional marking as governed by a verb.
 This chapter discusses diatheses involving case-marked constituents, and the next chapter focusses on governed prepositional constituents.

 Pure case-marking diatheses are characterised by one and the same verb that can be used with different case-marked roles and, crucially, no other overt marking of the different constructions.
-Such alternations include, for example, possessor raising like [@Next a,b] or anticausative alternations like [@Next c,d].
+Such alternations include, for example, possessor raising like [@next a,b] or anticausative alternations like [@next c,d].

 :::ex
 a.
 Ich schneide seine Haare.